openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 ## Overview

-This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit.
+This guide provides step-by-step instructions on how to install OpenVINO™ Runtime.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered:

-1. <a href="#install-openvino">Install the Intel® Distribution of OpenVINO™ Toolkit</a>
+1. <a href="#install-openvino">Install OpenVINO™ Runtime</a>
 2. <a href="#install-external-dependencies">Install External Software Dependencies</a>
 3. <a href="#set-the-environment-variables">Configure the Environment</a>
 4. <a href="#model-optimizer">Download additional components (Optional)</a>